pletfix/docs/en/builder.md

 <a name="method-orderBy"></a>
 #### `orderBy()` {.method}

-The `orderBy` method adds a ORDER BY clause to the query.
+The `orderBy` method adds a ORDER BY clause to the SELECT query.

 Examples: